Skip to main content

 Thank you for using SEGUL! 🙏🏻

 We develop SEGUL (SEquence and Genomic UtiLities) to address the need for a high-performance and accessible phylogenomic tool.
 It is particularly well-suited for large-scale phylogenomic projects, especially those involving thousands of loci and hundreds of samples.
 Additionally, SEGUL is capable of handling small Sanger sequences effectively.
+SEGUL is a practical solution to typical phylogenomic data analyses and a proof of concept for genomic software that scales from smartphones, tablets, and personal computers to high-performance computing clusters.
+Check out Chan 2024 perspective for an independent review of SEGUL.

 info